 Since there is a lot of hanging elements in this design, printing as one piece would be pretty difficult.
 First of all it would require a lot of supports (additional material used and cleaning required) and any mistakes fixing means printing the whole piece.
 I’ve split the design into more modular one.

-The red cylider represents the important part of the microphone.
+The red cylinder represents the important part of the microphone.
 As you can seen there is a shaft that gets mounted in the base.
 Two rings slide on the shaft.
 Unfortunately one small element between lower ring and the base had to be added.
 That way the lower ring rests on a fixed element, and doesn’t just hang there hoping the glue will hold.
 It could have been solved by making the base taller, so the shaft would go deeper.

 Below you can see some takeaways.
 I’ve used a universal glue to put it all together.
 It does the job but takes a while to dry (24h…) and doesn’t look particularly well if you use it on the outer surfaces.
 The EVA foam holds the microphone very firmly.
-The space I’ve left between the microphone diamarter and the rings diamater was exactly what I needed to put the EVA foam in.
+The space I’ve left between the microphone diameter and the rings diameter was exactly what I needed to put the EVA foam in.
 First try without measuring the thickness of the foam…

 I’m pretty happy with the shape in the back, that gives a good range of motion to the, pretty thick cable.
 Why are USB-B cables so thick and ugly?

 When I assembled it, I wasn’t happy with the result.
 The fixed angle, at which the microphone leans ,isn’t the best, but that convinced me that a screw mechanism for changing that angle would be a great addition.
 It is an improvement over the original stand.
 I’ve also learned a bit - mostly around 3D printing and a few new Blender tricks.
 I might improve this design.
 I might move to something else.

 Things that you should always remember when working on projects like this one: